Your key rights under the Package Travel Regulations 2018

 Below is a list of your key rights when booking a ‘package holiday’ under the Package Travel and Linked Travel Arrangements Regulations 2018 (PTR 2018).

-You are purchasing a package holiday when two or more items (such as accommodation + transfers; or flight and transfers; or flight, transfers and accommodation) are bundled together and covered under one holiday invoice.
+You are purchasing a package holiday when two or more items (such as flight and transfers; or flight, transfers and accommodation) are bundled together and covered under one holiday invoice.

 - Travellers will receive all essential information about the package (dates, duration, price, meal plan etc) before concluding the package travel contract.